gwpy/gwpy/docs/spectrum/filtering.rst

-.. _pdpy-frequencyseries-filter:
+.. _pydischarge-frequencyseries-filter:

 ###############################
 Filtering frequency-domain data
 ###############################

-Frequency-domain data (a :class:`~pdpy.frequencyseries.FrequencySeries` or a :class:`~pdpy.spectrogram.Spectrogram`) can be filtered using an arbitrary filter using the :meth:`filter` methods of those objects:
+Frequency-domain data (a :class:`~pydischarge.frequencyseries.FrequencySeries` or a :class:`~pydischarge.spectrogram.Spectrogram`) can be filtered using an arbitrary filter using the :meth:`filter` methods of those objects:

-.. currentmodule:: pdpy.frequencyseries
+.. currentmodule:: pydischarge.frequencyseries

 .. autosummary::

    FrequencySeries.filter

-.. currentmodule:: pdpy.spectrogram
+.. currentmodule:: pydischarge.spectrogram

 .. autosummary::